sebastianspicker/phyphox-arduino-classroom-kit/SECURITY.md

 Do not open a public issue containing exploit details, credentials, private device identifiers, or other sensitive material.

-Use GitHub private vulnerability reporting if this repository offers a private report action.
-If it is unavailable, open a minimal public issue stating only that the matter is security-sensitive so a maintainer can arrange a private channel.
+GitHub private vulnerability reporting is enabled for this repository.
+Use the repository's Security tab and select **Report a vulnerability**.
+Do not open a public issue as a substitute for the private report.

 Include the affected component, reproduction conditions, impact, and the smallest safe proof needed to understand the issue.

-The maintainers still need to confirm a reliable private reporting path before publishing a release.
+Maintainers should keep private-report notifications enabled and review new reports through the repository's private vulnerability reporting queue.

 ## Security boundary